ColdCode0214/CS539/index.md

 ## Data

 The orginial dataset contains 75000 images.
 We trained on dataset containing 15000 images.

 There are 5000 images for each label.
+Here are sample images from the training set:

 <p>
   <img src="assets/CP_595_2957_0048.png" alt="covid" width="250"/>